-As of the most affordable places to live in San Diego, El Cajon real estate includes many properties under $500,000, mainly condos and townhomes, along with a few single-family homes.
+As of the most affordable places to live in San Diego, El Cajon real estate includes many properties under $500,000.
 Meanwhile, the most expensive homes list above $1,000,000.
 If you are looking to establish roots in San Diego County, El Cajon is certainly worth a look.

 Imperial Beach was almost excluded from the list.
 That is because this residential beach city is improving rapidly.
 From an enhanced main boulevard, to a slew of posh new restaurants, to renovated parks, and there is much to love.
 Even with all these improvements, it remains one of the more affordable places to live in San Diego.
 However, as Imperial Beach transitions from sleepy beach town to swanky beach town, home prices will continue to rise.

 Located in the southwest corner of San Diego County, Imperial Beach is a mere five miles north of Mexico, and encompasses a 4-mile stretch of beautiful beachfront.
 Surfing, fishing, horseback riding, volleyball, and general recreation all await you along the coast.

 Meanwhile, the Imperial Beach Pier offers sweeping views Coronado Bridge, Los Coronados Islands, and Playas de Tijuana, not to mention spectacular sunsets.
 The city connects to Coronado via Silver Strand, a 7 mile isthmus that includes Silver Strand State Beach, biking routes, and camping spots.